Egmont (Beethoven): Cultural influences

-The Hungarian film Overture by János Vadász, which won the 1965 Cannes Film Festival's Short Film Palme d'Or, uses the complete Egmont Overture as the soundtrack for a series of images featuring a hatching bird.
-The sequence was described as "among the most ingenious pairings of music and image in the history of the festival."
+The Hungarian film Overture by János Vadász, which won the 1965 Cannes Film Festival's Short Film Palme d'Or, uses the complete Egmont overture as the soundtrack for a series of images featuring a hatching bird.
+The sequence was described as "among the most ingenious pairings of music and image in the history of the festival".

+The Hearts of Iron 4 mod "Road to 56", which has the most subscribers for HOI4 on the steam workshop, uses this piece in the loading screen, and is included in the music player in-game.